 This does not mean that British witches resemble their American sisters.
-Geraldine Beskin, the owner of the esoteric Atlantis Bookshop, in London, who describes herself as a third-generation witch, says: “The Americans do have a slightly more hysterical view of life than we do.”
+The owner of an esoteric bookshop in London, who describes herself as a third-generation witch, says: “The Americans do have a slightly more hysterical view of life than we do.”

 She has noticed an increase in younger female customers, but they are “genuinely . . . seeking an esoteric path through life”, which may also attract them to Buddhism, mysticism, and meditation more generally.

 She links this increase to Harry Potter and a lack of faith in authority figures.
 The bestselling fictional wizard “has made all sorts of things entirely legitimate now”, she suggests.
 “Once upon a time, parents didn’t want their kids coming into the shop; now, they’re entirely happy.